 Lama Thubten Yeshe was born in Tibet in 1935.
 At the age of six, he entered Sera Monastic University in Tibet where he studied until 1959, when as Lama Yeshe himself has said, “In that year the Chinese kindly told us that it was time to leave Tibet and meet the outside world.”

 Lama Yeshe and Lama Zopa Rinpoche met in the Tibetan internment camp in Buxador, India.
 In 1965, they met their first Western students.
 In 1971 they settled at Kopan, Nepal.
 There they built a monastery to support Tibetan monks and nuns, and invited western students to attend retreats and teachings.
-This monastery continues to hold annual one month retreat for western students today (see www.kopanmonastery.com ).
+This monastery continues to hold an annual one month retreat for western students today (see www.kopanmonastery.com ).

 Lama Zopa Rinpoche, Spiritual Director of FPMT

-Lama Zopa Rinpoche, FPMT’s spiritual director, is the reincarnation of the Sherpa Nyingma yogi Kunsang Yeshe, the Lawudo Lama.
-He is highly regarded by many other Tibetan Lamas and is a close and devoted disciple of His Holiness the Dalai Lama.
+Rinpoche is highly regarded by many other Tibetan Lamas and is a close and devoted disciple of His Holiness the Dalai Lama.

-Venerable Paldron brings her experience of Dharma practice which began in the mid 1970’s when she & her 3 children moved to a Thai Forest monastery in NSW – Wat Buddha Dhamma, as part of the lay community, supporting Western monks & nuns and receiving teachings from Burmese Sayadaws & Thai Ajahns .
+Venerable Paldrön brings her experience of Dharma practice which began in the mid 1970’s when she & her 3 children moved to a Thai Forest monastery in NSW, Wat Buddha Dhamma, as part of the lay community, supporting Western monks & nuns and receiving teachings from Burmese Sayadaws & Thai Ajahns .
 During that time she made several self-retreats.

 With an interest to experience different aspects of Dharma she lived some time in a Dzogchen community in Italy before finding her teacher, Lama Zopa Rinpoche, and taking ordination in 1999.
 After ordination she lived at Chenrezig nuns’ community before travelling to Mexico as a resident teacher.